 How People May Try to Hide Assets

 You may have reason to suspect your spouse of hiding assets in offshore accounts.
 It may even be part of your motivation for getting divorced.
-But you may not know where to begin your search to find secret offshore accounts.
-Common countries people use to hide property offshore include:
+But you may not know where to begin your search to find those secret accounts.

 - Switzerland,